theforeman/foreman-ansible-modules/README.md

 The intent of this repository is to be a place that community members can develop or contribute modules.
 The goals of this repository are:

   * centralized location for community modules
-  * a single repository to clone for interacting with Foreman
+  * a single repository to clone for interacting with Foreman & plugins
   * an intermediate landing place for modules before pushing them to Ansible community
   * repository maintainers will be working to push the modules into Ansible proper [https://github.com/ansible/ansible/tree/devel/lib/ansible/modules/remote_management/foreman](https://github.com/ansible/ansible/tree/devel/lib/ansible/modules/remote_management/foreman)